 Image Credit: What’s That! in Colorado

 Forget-me-nots are popular plants that grow in shade and are famous for borders as well.
 They are extremely easy to grow.
 Therefore, this is the perfect flowering plant for newbie gardeners.
-These dainty perennials blooms early summer and features bright blue flowers and small tufted leaves.
+These dainty perennials bloom early summer and features bright blue flowers and small tufted leaves.

 3. Anemone Blanda Blue